mkphung29/birdie-train/README.md

 1. as non-registered user, I can register a new account with the site
 2. as a user, I can log in to the site
-3. as a user, I can create a new grocery list
+3. as a user, I can add a new golf round
-4. as a user, I can view all of the grocery lists I've created in a single list
+4. as a user, I can view all of the rounds I've played in a single list
-5. as a user, I can add items to an existing grocery list
+5. as a user, I can update any statistics to an existing round
-6. as a user, I can cross off items in an existing grocery list
+6. as a user, I can delete any round from my list

+PUT USE CASE DIAGRAM HERE

 ## Research Topics